 Anne Wood CBE (Founder)

 Anne Wood is the Founder/Creative Director of Ragdoll Productions Ltd, the Television Production Company she formed in 1984.
 Anne was made a Fellow of the Royal Television Society and won The Veuve Clicquot Business Woman of the Year Award in 1998.
-Two years later in 2000 she received a Special BAFTA for her outstanding contribution to Children’s Television and received her CBE for services to Children’s Broadcasting.
-In 2003, she was awarded The Olswang Business Award from Women In Film and Television and in March 2007, she received the Harvey Lee Award for her outstanding contribution to broadcasting from the Broadcasting Press Guild.
-In 2010 Anne received the Lifetime Achievement Award from Mother and Baby magazine and was awarded an Honorary Doctorate of Letters from the University of Birmingham in 2013 and from the University of Sheffield in 2015.
+Two years later she received a Special BAFTA for her outstanding contribution to Children’s Television and was awarded her CBE for services to Children’s Broadcasting.
+In 2003, Anne received The Olswang Business Award from Women in Film and Television, and in March 2007 the Harvey Lee Award from the Broadcasting Press Guild for her outstanding contribution to broadcasting.
+In 2010 Anne received the Lifetime Achievement Award from Mother and Baby magazine.
+She has been awarded Honorary Doctorate of Letters degrees from the University of Birmingham (2013), University of Sheffield (2015), and University of Warwick (2016).

 Carole worked with Anne Wood initially on “Books For Your Children” and they continued working together from the setting up of Ragdoll in 1984, with Carole being involved in most aspects of the company, but still retaining a strong interest in children’s books.
 Following her retirement from Ragdoll, Carole accepted the role of Trustee of the Ragdoll Foundation, continuing her involvement with the Jean Russell Gift.

-A highly respected, versatile and credible senior arts and cultural professional with over twenty five years’ experience delivering quality results across public and private sectors.
-Peter originally trained as secondary school teacher, has lectured in Higher Education and still frequently delivers cultural management training courses in the UK and Internationally.
-He uses excellent relationship building skills to develop and maintain sound and robust partnerships and consistently approaches difficult challenges with a practical, hands-on and creative approach.
-He worked for many years within the arts funding system and was an Executive Director for Arts Council England.
+Peter is a highly respected senior arts and cultural professional with over 25 years’ experience in the public and private sectors.
+Originally trained as secondary school teacher, Peter has lectured in Higher Education, and still delivers cultural management training courses in the UK and Internationally.
+Peter worked for many years within the arts funding system and was an Executive Director for Arts Council England.
 He now works as a freelance project manager and consultant.

 Katherine Wood (Chair)